What is it?

 Those who do not cope

 - All dogs have this talent;

-- To improve the difficulty’s level, step by step;
+- Increase the difficulty, step by step;

 - Offer a game adapted to our dog’s needs, expectations and abilities.